 Traditional approach: Upload to email validation service ($200–500), wait 2–6 hours, hope they delete your data afterward.

-SplitForge solution: Upload to Remove Duplicates tool, process in 8 seconds, download cleaned list.
+SplitForge solution: Drop into Remove Duplicates, process in ~20 seconds, download cleaned list.
 GDPR-compliant (no upload to servers).

 Savings: Avoid sending duplicates (reduces spam complaints), cut validation costs ($200–500/month), stay compliant (zero data exposure).